cjolowicz/docker-buildbot-worker/README.md

 | `make push` | Upload the images to Docker Hub. |
 | `make login` | Log into Docker Hub. |

 Pass `REPO` to prefix the images with a Docker Hub repository name.
-If `DOCKER_USERNAME` is set, `REPO` defaults to its value.
+The default is `DOCKER_USERNAME`.

 Pass `DIRS` to select individual images, e.g. `make DIRS=alpine/3.9.2` to only build the image for Alpine 3.9.2.